DevKnight7/sedaro-nano-recruitement/README.md

 ### Other possibilities:

 Customize the app to take user input and use it for generating `n` number of data points for plotting.

+We can move QRangeStore to some other file and make a package for it and reuse it in some other applications, it will help us to make our code extensible.

+Progagate Method is for a specific algo, we can make it generic by passing them few parameters and based on those we have update its behaviour.